boopathi-murugesan/honeypot-project/README.md

-# Honeypot Intrusion Detection System
+# Intrusion Detection System with real-time email/Telegram alerts.

 A Python-based honeypot with packet logging, fake login pages, and automated daily alerts via email and Telegram.